 A: I would consider Verona a very safe city.
 I’ve never felt unsafe here, even walking at night.
 Some parts of Veronetta can get sketchy, but nothing too bad.

 Q: How do you rate the standard of housing in Verona?
 What different options are available for expats?

 In Italy, there are different types of rental agreements.
-For example, the three-plus-two or four-plus-four: a three years contract with the option to renew for another two years; or a four years contract with the option to renew another four years.
-It’s rarer to find a one-year contract, plus it’s usually considered transitory and reserved for students, without the possibility to declare official residence, which I needed for my residence permit.
+For example, the three-plus-two or four-plus-four: a three-year contract with the option to renew for another two years or a four-year contract with the option to renew for another four years.
+It’s rarer to find a one-year contract, plus it’s usually considered transitory and reserved for students, without the possibility of declaring official residence, which I needed for my residence permit.